Robonavigators/ESP32-C3-Walkie-Talkie-/README.md

 * **Transmit:** Press and hold the PTT button for more than 400 milliseconds.
 Speak clearly into the INMP441 microphone.
 * **Receive:** Release the button.
 The device will automatically play incoming audio from any authorized node.
-* **Setup Mode:** Tap the button quickly (less than 400ms) to trigger a reboot directly into the Wi-Fi Captive Portal for password changes.
+* **Setup Mode:** Tap the button quickly once (less than 400ms) to trigger a reboot directly into the Wi-Fi Captive Portal for password changes.
+* **Deep Sleep:** Double-tap the button quickly to power down the radio and enter ultra-low-power mode.
+Press the button again to wake the device back up.

 ---